Review and analysis of library system infrastructure and market review

 Improving library management system reporting infrastructure: Ken Chad Consulting was commissioned by a UK university to clarify options for delivering an easy to use and more flexible reporting infrastructure that would place far less demands on library systems staff than existing arrangements.

 National digital library: Pakistan.
 Ken Chad facilitated workshops encompassing over 30 institutions to help improve the library infrastructure.
 They were organised by the charity International Network for the Availability of Scientific Publication (INASP) and the Pakistan Higher Education Commission (HEC).

 Research process and research data management.
 Many universities are looking at how they can better serve the needs of researchers.
 Ken Chad Consulting worked with the University of Westminster to look the needs and attitudes of researchers and admin staff in terms of research data management (RDM).
 The result led the University to look first at the whole lifecycle and workflows of research administration.
 This in turn led to the innovative, rapid development of a system to support researchers and admin staff.
 The University of Westminster and Ken Chad gave a short presentation (Research process and research data management.) on the project an the at the annual UKSG conference in April 2014

 The challenge of ebooks in academic institutions.

-This is a project to develop a Digital Infrastructure Directions Report for institutions on meeting the challenge of ebooks.
+This was a project to develop a Digital Infrastructure Directions Report for institutions on meeting the challenge of ebooks.
 It is a collaboration between JISC Innovation, JISC Collections, JISC Digital Media.
-The project is being managed by Ken Chad Consulting Ltd.
+The project was managed by Ken Chad Consulting Ltd.

 Ebooks: User (patron) driven acquisitions for ebooks.
 We delivered a JISC project to address the current knowledge gap in the discovery, selection and acquisition of e-books to discover what the main drivers are for user (‘patron’) driven acquisitions/recommendations.